 Bharat Nivas is committed to playing a role of catalyst in the life of the Auroville community, as part of the International Zone of Auroville, where the local, bioregional, national and the international dimension of its work will find its space.

-The location and activities of various units
+The location and activities of various units of

-of Bharat Nivas - Pavilion of India
+Bharat Nivas - Pavilion of India:

 CENTRE OF INDIAN STUDIES

-The space formerly used by the Auroville Town Planning Service, is now the Centre of Indian Studies, where the library that houses one of the most interesting collection of the books on Indian Philosophy, Culture and Arts.
+The space formerly used by the Auroville Town Planning Service, is now the Centre of Indian Studies, where the library that houses one of the most interesting collections of the books on Indian Philosophy, Culture and Arts.
 This is also the space where some of the workshops, talks by eminent speakers and regular Bharat Nivas Group meetings are held.
 This also provides a study area for researchers to work and also regular Sanskrit language classes are conducted for groups of Aurovilians.

 CENTRE FOR RESEARCH IN INDIAN CULTURE